Energy is the ability to do work

 - Motion (kinetic)

 - Nuclear energy

-People use energy for everything from making a jump shot to sending astronauts into space.
+People use energy for everything from walking to sending astronauts into space.

 There are two types of energy:

 - Working (kinetic) energy

 For example, the food a person eats contains chemical energy, and a person's body stores this energy until he or she uses it as kinetic energy during work or play.